 Autism is one of the most serious neurodevelopmental conditions in the U.S affecting approximately 2% of children aged 3-17.
 There has been a dramatic increase in the number of children with this disorder in recent years.
-As a result, parents are seeking answers as to the underlying causes of autism and natural remedies to improve autism symptoms in their children.
+As a result, parents are seeking answers as to the underlying causes of autism and natural strategies to support brain health in their children.

 Autism Spectrum Disorder (ASD) is considered a brain disorder that affects observable social behavior.
 However, it is more than a behavioral-only diagnosis.
 Autism affects the whole body.
 Inflammation, digestive problems, sleep issues, and other symptoms are common in people with autism.
 These physical symptoms affect the person’s overall health.

 Balancing the gut microbiome, using special diets, and supplementing with key nutrients can have a profound impact on a person with autism.
 We will go over support strategies that may make the biggest difference in this article.